MIGNUE/ign.github.io/about.md

 ---
 Know more about the Author.

+This probably won't be as cohesive and organic as interacting with me, but it helps to know some _background_ on the people you're following.

 > Writer.
 Idea man.
 Authorial speaker.
 Hardware repair.
 Potential dentist (because my hands are wonderful).

-This probably won't be as cohesive and organic as interacting with me, but it helps to know some _background_ on the people you're following.
+I'm Lael, a dumb dentistry student and your super smart linguist.
+I had a head injury, that's all you need to know.
+Most times, I'm a jack-of-all-trades.
+Other times, I hyper-fixate on learning one thing at a time.

 ## More Information

 Previously worked at PlayerAuctions, GamersDecide; FandomSpot; Growtopia University; Shad4w's Official Craft; and in the university as the Student Council Secretary. _(wink)_

 To be more specific, I do creative non-fiction, non-fiction, and technical writing.
 If you're looking for fiction, you're better off consulting my partner at p0ltervale@gmail.com.

-I'm Lael, a dentistry student and linguistic savant.
-I had a head injury, that's all you need to know.

 ## Quick credentials:
 - Having written a minor opinion piece for Time Magazine in March 2018